-Easy to make, the soup is prepared with simple ingredients found on hand in most kitchens and spice cabinets.
-Best yet, the delicious combination of superfoods like chickpeas, lemon, tomato, and turmeric make it a healthy head-to-head contender with chicken soup.
+Easy to make, this soup is prepared with simple ingredients found on hand in most kitchens and spice cabinets.
+And best yet, the delicious combination of superfoods like chickpeas, lemon, tomato, and turmeric make it a healthy head-to-head contender with chicken soup.
 It will quickly become a favorite in your home, and it won’t be long before your family asks, “Chicken who?”

 What gives our Wheat Berry and Chickpea Soup such a potent punch against cold and flu symptoms is its super immune-boosting properties.
-The chickpea’s high levels of folate (a whopping 71% of the recommended daily allowance in just one cup!) regulate mood, appetite, and sleep by maintaining important levels of amino acids in the body.
+The chickpea’s high levels of folate, a whopping 71% of the recommended daily allowance in just one cup!
+They regulate mood, appetite, and sleep by maintaining important levels of amino acids in the body.
 High levels of the antioxidant mineral manganese also help keep metabolism regulated so that you’ll feel full and less hungry.

 For some extra sweetness and increased Vitamin C, add a handful of cubed butternut squash or sweet potato to the soup with the other ingredients.

-- 1/2 cup wheat berries (soaked overnight with the chickpeas)
+- ½ cup wheat berries (soaked overnight together with the chickpeas)

 - 7 cups water

 - 2 tsp sweet paprika